dimxyp/haos_addons/ytdlp/README.md

-Home Assistant Community Add-on: Azure CLI
+Home Assistant Add-on: Use yt-dlp from rest commands

-About

-Execute AZ CLI commands via HA

-📚